davemo/big-prototype/README.md

 # Instructions

-  Clone the repository, then run the included ruby serving script from your command prompt:
+  Clone the repository, then run this from your command prompt:

-    $ ./serve.rb
+    $ npx serve .

   This should open your default browser and you will see the app running.